 At 12:30pm in various places in the city centre, Hermeniekes (small brass bands) tour various jury cafés.
 On the Vrijthof, the brass bands blow their hearts out for the jury, targeting the maximum 111 points and win the prize.
 At midnight, the closing ceremony ends the Carnival in Maastricht, which concludes when the Mooswief on the Vrijthof is taken down.

-How to plan your own carnival celebrations in Maastricht?
+How to plan your own celebration of carnival in Maastricht?

 - Check out the dates below for the next three years and plan accordingly: